asqwerty666/asqwerty666/README.md

 ---

+ - *20220331*

+I was having a lot of trouble with XNAT and my scripts.
+But last nigth I found this: [Generating and Reusing a JSESSION ID for Scripted Interactions](https://wiki.xnat.org/documentation/how-to-use-xnat/generating-and-reusing-a-jsession-id-for-scripted-interactions) and it seems to me that half of my problems with tomcat are solved. :godmode:

+---

  - *20220319*

  Quiet days.
 Doing some inavoidable repetitive tasks.
 The bad of semiautomatic is always that the semi part is quite large.
 Visual evaluation, manual checking and some other boring tasks.